joemunene-by/Key-logger/README.md

-# Advanced Python Key Logger
+# Ultimate Python Key Logger

-A robust key logger built for cybersecurity research and educational purposes.
-This version includes advanced features like system information gathering, screenshots, active window logging, log encryption, and email reporting.
+A comprehensive surveillance tool built for cybersecurity research.
+This key logger goes beyond simple keystroke capturing to include system monitoring, multimedia recording, and persistence.

 ## ⚠️ Disclaimer

 **This tool is for educational purposes only.**
-Unauthorized use of key loggers is illegal and unethical.
-Ensure you have explicit permission from the device owner before running this software.
+Unauthorized use of surveillance software is illegal.
+Ensure you have explicit permission from the device owner.
 The author is not responsible for any misuse.

 ## Features

 - **Keystroke Logging**: Captures all keys pressed.
-- **Active Window Logging**: Records the window title where the keys were pressed.
+- **Active Window Logging**: Records the window title.
+- **Clipboard Monitoring**: Logs copied text.
-- **System Information**: Logs IP, Hostname, Processor, and System details on startup.
+- **System Information**: Logs IP, Hostname, etc.
+- **Multimedia Recording**:
-- **Screenshots**: Captures screenshots at set intervals.
+  - **Screenshots**: Captures screen periodically.
+  - **Webcam**: Takes photos from the webcam.
+  - **Microphone**: Records short audio clips.
-- **Encryption**: Logs are encrypted using Fernet (symmetric encryption).
+- **Encryption**: Logs are encrypted (AES/Fernet).
+- **Persistence**: Automatically runs on system startup (copies to AppData + Registry key).
-- **Email Reporting**: Sends logs and screenshots to your email.
+- **Email Reporting**: Sends all collected data to your email.

 ## Prerequisites

 - Python 3.x
-- Windows OS (for `pywin32` support)
+- Windows OS (required for persistence and window logging)

 ## Installation